 If you are confident in your maintenance skills, you can go ahead and repair the leak – don’t forget to turn the water shut off valve to your toilet first!

-If you are not sure how to fix the leak or you simply cannot find it, just leave it to the professionals.
+If you are not sure how to fix the leak or you simply want to install a new toilet, just leave it to the professionals.
 Give Butler Plumbing a call and we will be happy to come out and make the necessary fixes.